devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-The `add cities` test gets the cookies from the login request and passes them into the post request to add a new city.
+The `add cities` test gets the authorization token from the login request and passes it as a header with the post request to add a new city.
 The rest is just assertions that we got back a list containing both the old and new cities.

 ## Diagnosing missing coverage